todbot/blink1mk3/firmware/README.md

 compilation, and wait until it's uploaded.

 Once that's done, press `b` to boot into the firmware.
-The bootloader will hang for 5-7 seconds, then the Tomu will boot.
+The bootloader will hang for 5-7 seconds, then the device will boot.